dgolbourn/pcraft/README.md

 Pcraft
 ==========

-I made this Minecraft server so my son and I can play Minecraft, with various mods and so on.
+I made this Minecraft server so that my son and I can play Minecraft together, with various mods and so on.

 This project is indebted to the fine work of [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) and [minecraft-spot-pricing](https://github.com/vatertime/minecraft-spot-pricing).